Cuomo on sex harassment claims: ‘I didn’t do anything wrong’

 ALBANY, N.Y.
 (AP) — In his first face-to-face encounter with journalists in months, Gov. Andrew Cuomo on Monday flatly denied he had done anything inappropriate with any of the women who have accused him of sexual misconduct and harassment.

-Speaking to reporters at the New York State Fairgrounds in Syracuse, the Democrat abandoned his past approach of expressing contrition for some past behavior, while declining to address whether specific allegations were true.
+Speaking to reporters at the New York State Fairgrounds in Syracuse, the Democrat abandoned his past approach of expressing contrition for some past behavior while declining to address whether specific allegations were true.

 “You were in those rooms.
 You know the truth.
 So can you tell the people of the state of New York yes or no?
 Did you do the things you were accused of?” asked New York Times reporter Jesse McKinley.